jayo331/Universal-Arduino-Geiger-Counter/README.md

 - Geiger-Muller Tube
 - HV generator (~400v)

-### Note: if you are using a pre-made Geiger module since the high voltage part and the output interfaces are alredy included, you will only need the arduino, the screen, the two push button and some wire to connect everything together.
+### Note: if you are using a pre-made Geiger module since the high voltage part and the output interfaces are already included, you will only need the Arduino, the screen, the two push buttons and some wire to connect everything together.

  Optional: